Alextros00/Home-Automation-NodeRED-ESP-Telegram/README.md

 <!-- ESP32 -->
 ### ESP32
-To clone this repository use ```git clone -b --recursive https://github.com/Alextros00/Home-Automation-NodeRED-ESP-Telegram/ESP32``` <br/>
-What ESP32 version or variant should not matter much.
-Be sure you have a pinout of the device as you will need to choose your own pin to use.<br/>
+No matter what ESP device you have, you are going to want to start by installing the ESP-IDF.<br/>
-Some that I use are: ESP-WROOM-32, ESP-32S, ESP32-CAM, ESP-EYE
+Some ESP devices that I use are: ESP-WROOM-32, ESP-32S, ESP32-CAM, ESP-EYE

 ### ESP-IDF
 1. Setup Toolchain